eclecticlogic/pedal-dialect/README.md

 The `CopyCommand` implementation in pedal currently has the following restrictions/limitations:

-1. @Column annotation must be present and is only supported on getter methods.
+1. `@Column` annotation must be present and is only supported on getter methods.
-2. @Column annotation must have column name in it or there should be an @AttributeOverrides or @AttributeOverride class-level annotation with the column name.
+2. `@Column` annotation must have column name in it or there should be an `@AttributeOverrides` or `@AttributeOverride` class-level annotation with the column name.
-3. @Convert annotation is only support when applied to the getter.
+3. `@Convert` annotation is only support when applied to the getter.
 4. Array types can only be arrays of primitives.
-Bit arrays are supported if the entity field data type is List<Boolean>.
-Apply the @CopyAsBitString annotation to the getter to support writing to the Postgresql bit array.
+Postgresql `bit` arrays are supported if the entity field data type is `java.util.BitSet`.
+Apply the `@CopyAsBitString` annotation to the getter to support writing to the Postgresql bit array.
+The `@Column` annotation must have the length set to the bit array length in Postgresql.
 5. Embedded id support if `@EmbeddedId` annotation is present and `@AttributeOverrides` annotation denotes pk columns.
-See Planet class in the test.
+See `Planet` class in the test.
-6. No specific distinction between Temporal TIMESTAMP and DATE.
+6. No specific distinction between Temporal `TIMESTAMP` and `DATE`.

 The `CopyCommand` does support a generic mechanism to support custom-types or work-around the above limitations using a `ConversionHelper`.
 For any field where you want to define custom conversion, apply the `@CopyConverter` annotation with a reference to an implementation of a suitable `ConversionHelper`.